adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ---
 ### Intro

+It is possible to model a component to view a directed graph of it's states and the events to transition those states.
+Giving us a separate explanation of the behaviour of the component to the implementation of it.

+This post is about how we can use that graph to test that the implementation of a component matches the desired behaviour.

 ### A state chart

 A UI (or more likely part of a UI) can be represented by a state chart.
 We can start with a simple a slightly modified version of the [Glass state chart example](https://xstate.js.org/docs/guides/context.html#context) from the XState docs.